La Porterie, 2 Bedrooms, 2 Shared Swimming Pools

 Sights and attractions

-Outside this cottage in Herault, the South of FranceThis cottage is in the countryside and in a quiet area near the beach.
+Outside this cottage in Herault, the South of FranceThis cottage is in the countryside and in a quiet area.
 It has a shared pool and a garden.
 Car hire is necessary as the renter will need a car to get about for shopping, eating out and the beach; however parking is not available.

 Prices and availability